toastyboost/rollup-starter/README.md

-# Rollup Boilerplate
+# 🐣 Rollup boilerplate for React with Typescript

-Clean but powerfull boilerplate for development and publishing modern React modules with Rollup and Typescript.
+Boilerplate for development and publishing modern React NPM packages or UI-kit modules with Rollup and Typescript.
+Clean and powerfull.
 Good to fork in your project, learning and development.

+It's just work.

 # Rollup features